ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-linux.rst

 Install steps
 =============

-Please follow each of the steps below.
+Please follow each of the steps described below.

+There is also a linked video below showing how to do the setup.

+.. youtube:: pJGFkZmGV6o
+    :width: 100%

 Download ardupilot
 ------------------